Non-Fiction Writing 101: Getting Started with Your Project

 Publishing Options

-Research publishing avenues, whether traditional publishing, self-publishing, or serializing your work online.
-Each has its process, requirements, and potential audience.
+Research publishing avenues, whether traditional publishing, self‑publishing, or serializing your work online.
+For independent authors, Kindle Direct Publishing (KDP) offers a straightforward path to ebook and paperback distribution.

 Marketing and Promotion